Monday, December 24, 2012

 D600 vs D700 ISO H 2.0

 After scouring online articles about the ISO differences between the D600 and the D700, I could only find tests containing evenly lit Siemen stars and color charts.
 That's great as a controlled environment in which to compare two systems side by side, but it doesn't help many of us to see how the camera performs when you really need to push the camera's capabilities to its limit in order to capture a moment with truly limited light.
 Having the chance to have both cameras on my desk tonight, I decided a little test was in order.
-Using a static computer screen as my light source I shot a typical high contrast scene that I encounter during many night shoots to see how both cameras dealt with skin tone, sharpness, detail, and noise.
+Using a static computer screen as my light source I shot a typical high contrast scene that I encounter during many night shoots to see how both cameras dealt with skin tone, sharpness, detail, and noise.The camera's settings are identical apart from their white balance, which were both set to auto.

 When these photos were opened in LR4 no sharpening or noise reduction was applied.
-Higher rez here
+Higher rez here.

 The D600 favors a warmer more saturated image than the D700, and appears just slightly softer.
 The D700's image seems to hold slightly more detail, but contains much more noise.
 Much much more.